MLeonardoMP/InventoryHub/REFLECTION.md

-# Reflection: Using GitHub Copilot for Full-Stack Development
+# Reflection: Using Microsoft Copilot for Full-Stack Development

 ## Integration Code Generation

-GitHub Copilot significantly accelerated my development process by generating integration code between the frontend Blazor components and backend API endpoints.
+Microsoft Copilot significantly accelerated my development process by generating integration code between the frontend Blazor components and backend API endpoints.
 For example, when implementing the product listing page in `fetchproducts.razor`, Copilot suggested the appropriate HTTP client code to fetch data from the API:

 ```csharp
 products = await httpclient.GetFromJsonAsync<Product[]>("http://localhost:5074/api/products");